aevans1/ensemble_sim/readme.md

+This is currently a repository of my own uses cases and wrappers for the [cryoJAX](https://michael-0brien.github.io/cryojax/) library for simulating cryo-EM images.

 NOTE: The existing code in `src/ensemble_sim.py` is largely adapted directly from the cryojax tutorial [here](https://github.com/michael-0brien/cryojax/blob/main/docs/examples/dev/simulating-and-reweighting-ensembles.ipynb)

 There is a .toml file with dependencies, but some things should be installed from source:
 - [jax](https://docs.jax.dev/en/latest/installation.html)